-The cost of product information assumes a balance of \$50,000 at the beginning of the year.
+The cost of product information assumes a balance of \$50,000 at the beginning of the year, invested solely in the one investment option listed.
 (Additional fees such as a buy-sell spread may apply.
 Refer to the Fees and costs summary.)
 You should use this figure to help compare superannuation products and investment options.